World stocks hit another record, oil up in big data week

 Later in the week, Friday's U.S. jobs data should also give a firmer steer on near-term Fed policy action.

-In advance of that, MSCI’s broadest gauge of global stock markets rose 0.3% to a record high, led by broad gains across Europe’s leading indexes, with the STOXX Europe 600 extending gains to trade up 1.1%.
+In advance of that, MSCI's broadest gauge of global stock markets (.MIWD00000PUS)rose 0.3% to a record high, led by broad gains across Europe's leading indexes, with the STOXX Europe 600 (.STOXX) extending gains to trade up 1.1%.

+Futures for the S&P 500 (.ESc1) and the Nasdaq also pointed to a higher open on Wall Street, up 0.4%

 This week's main event is Friday's U.S. payrolls data, with markets looking for a signal from the Federal Reserve on when it will start tapering its bond-buying programme.